 People who fail the Environmental Lead Inspector Technician licensing exam(s) can apply for a Technician-in-Training license to get up to six months of on the job training before re-taking the exam.

-Mitigation Inspectors are Certified Environmental Lead Inspectors or Inspector Technicians who have successfully completed the Housing Resources Commission (HRC) Lead Mitigation Inspector class and field training specified in the Rules and Regulations Governing Lead Hazard Mitigation Rule 6G.
-Only Mitigation Inspectors can conduct HRC Independent Clearance Inspections and issue Certificates of Conformance.
+Mitigation Inspectors are Certified Environmental Lead Inspectors or Inspector Technicians who have successfully completed the Housing Resources Commission Lead Mitigation Inspector class.
+Only Mitigation Inspectors can conduct Independent Clearance Inspections and issue Certificates of Conformance.